Skip to main content

 About the Graphic Organizer

-The UDL Guidelines are a tool that can be used to design learning experiences that meet the needs of all learners.
-These Guidelines offer a set of concrete suggestions for applying the UDL framework to practice and help ensure that all learners can access and participate in meaningful, challenging learning opportunities.
+The UDL Guidelines are a tool that can be used to design learning experiences that meet the needs of every learner.
+These Guidelines offer a set of concrete suggestions for applying the UDL framework to practice and help ensure every learner can access and participate in meaningful, challenging learning opportunities.
 Learn more about the research evidence used to develop the Guidelines.

 Organization